yguitton/training-material/topics/ecology/tutorials/ENA_Biodiv_submission/tutorial.md

 >    > We do a second quality control similar to the first one to check the quality of the sequences after cleaning them.
 >    {: .comment}

-## Quality Control with FASTQC and MultiQC
+## Quality Control with FastQC and MultiQC

 > <hands-on-title> FastQC </hands-on-title>
 >